Aliases for ATP13A5 Gene

 This gene encodes a member of the P5 subfamily of P-type transport ATPases.
 P-type ATPases form a large superfamily of cation and lipid pumps that transport inorganic cations and other substrates across cell membranes.
 P5 ATPases are localized to membranes of the endoplasmic reticulum (ER) and serve many important functions including transport of cargo proteins to the Golgi, glycosylation and cell wall biosynthesis, control of protein insertion orientation, 3-hydroxy-3-methylglutaryl-CoA reductase (HMGR) degradation, and sensitivity to unfolded protein response (UPR) activators.
 The encoded protein is organized into three cytoplasmic domains (A, P, and N) and two membrane-embedded domains (T and S).
 The N-domain binds ATP and serves as a built-in protein kinase, which phosphorylates the P-domain.
 The A-domain is an intrinsic protein phosphatase, which dephosphorylates the P-domain once during each catalytic cycle. [provided by RefSeq, Jul 2017]

 GeneCards Summary for ATP13A5 Gene

 ATP13A5 (ATPase 13A5) is a Protein Coding gene.
 Diseases associated with ATP13A5 include Kufor-Rakeb Syndrome and Juvenile-Onset Parkinson Disease.
-Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
+Among its related pathways are Ion channel transport and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP13A4.